Why DoktorABC?

 115 23 kg

-**Across separate long-term clinical trials, Wegovy® and Zepbound® were associated with average weight loss of 15%–20% in adults with overweight or obesity, when paired with diet and lifestyle changes.
+**Across separate long-term clinical trials, Wegovy and Zepbound were associated with average weight loss of 15–20% in adults with overweight or obesity, when combined with diet and lifestyle changes.
+Individual results vary and cannot be guaranteed.

 BMI Calculator